kfigiela/kfigiela.github.io/_posts/2014-06-15-denon-remote-connector.md

 ### The protocol

 The next challenge was to decode the incoming data.
 Stream is organized in packets.
-The packet format is `0x00 0xff 0x55 [payload length] 0x00 0x00 [id] [destination] [payload] [checksum]`. <s>Sometimes, but not always there is one or two more bytes sent by amp, but they don't seem to be important – possibly it is some kind of padding.</s> The last byte is simple checksum: sum of all bytes but checksum itsef modulo 256.
+The packet format is `BRK 0xff 0x55 [payload length] 0x00 0x00 [id] [destination] [payload] [checksum]`. <s>Sometimes, but not always there is one or two more bytes sent by amp, but they don't seem to be important – possibly it is some kind of padding.</s> `BRK` stands for serial port [break condition](http://stackoverflow.com/questions/14803434/receive-read-break-condition-on-linux-serial-port), by default it is represented as `0x00` on POSIX systems.
+The last byte is simple checksum: sum of all bytes but checksum itsef modulo 256.
 Strangely, it is not always present.
 Specifically, I observe that when checksum value should be `0x19` it is not transmitted.
 This is definitely sth that may be reproduced e.g. with `SITUNER` message or with specific radio station name.
 The reason is unknown, but it prevents from effectively implementing checksum verification as we don't know whether we will get it.
 Fortuanetly, in practice it is not a big deal.
 I also noticed that header is sometimes wrong (e.g. `0x00 0x00 0x55` or even `0x00 0x00 0x00`), but it happens rarely.

 #### Denon AVR serial protocol